zephyrproject-rtos/zephyr/doc/README.rst

    cd _build

    # To generate HTML output, run ninja on the generated build system:
-   ninja htmldocs
+   ninja html
    # If you modify or add .rst files, run ninja again:
-   ninja htmldocs
+   ninja html

    # To generate PDF output, run ninja on the generated build system:
-   ninja pdfdocs
+   ninja pdf

 .. warning::